 Columbia Gorge Desert-parsley, Columbia Lomatium, Purple Leptotaenia, Purple Lomatium Lomatium columbianum and Leptotaenia purpurea

 The trail traverses the grassy slopes, which all lean and flow toward Coyote Wall, the magnificent syncline in the area.
 We stopped for lunch on one of the knolls, as the bikes zipped by, fearless of the declines toward the Columbia.
 Along the way we saw turkey vultures, crows, violet-green swallows, western meadowlarks, ravens, sea gulls, mourning doves, and Oregon juncos.
-As to insects, we saw some small butterflies, before we identified a magnificent Mourning Cloak butterfly on the path.
-The Mourning Cloak is always an eager fritillary in the spring days of Oregon.
+And we heard the canyon wren and red breasted nuthatch.
+As to insects, we saw some small butterflies, before we only positively identified a magnificent Mourning Cloak butterfly on the path.
+The Mourning Cloak is always an eager glider in the spring days of Oregon.

 The trail was steady going up and the bikers, with great aplomb, were able to get up these steep slopes without getting off their bikes, for the most part.

 The trail carefully sidestepped some private property, which has spectacular views of the Gorge and Mount Hood.